raleel/cfi-srd-pt/0008_Combat.md

 #### Regain Footing

 If unengaged with an opponent, the character can automatically regain his footing from being tripped or knocked down.
-If Engaged, the character must win an Opposed Test of Brawn or Athletics with the opponent before standing.
+If Engaged, the character must win an Opposed Test of Musculatura or Atletismo with the opponent before standing.

 #### Struggle